rwilliams/jrubywiki/CallingJavaFromJRuby.md

   end

 ==== Closure conversion ====
-JRuby sports a feature called ''closure conversion'', where a Ruby block or closure is converted to an appropriate Java interface.
+JRuby sports a feature called _closure conversion_, where a Ruby block or closure is converted to an appropriate Java interface.
 For example:

   button = javax.swing.JButton.new "Press me!"
   button.add_action_listener {|event| event.source.text = "You did it!"}